 Note that prevention is better than a cure.
 They can create nests in a matter of days.
 In each nest, you can find between five and twelve babies!
 It is better to stop them from coming in, right?

 Do mice attack you?

 It is extremely unlikely that a mouse will attack a human!
 For a start, mice are scared of humans.
-Mice will do anything they can to avoid humans.
+They will do anything they can to avoid humans.
 All a mouse is interested in is food, shelter, and protection from predators.
-The only time a mouse may bite you is if you accidentally stumble upon a mouse nest and put your hand in it.
+The only time a mouse may bite you is if you accidentally stumble upon a nest and put your hand in it.

 Are mice aggressive to humans?

 No, they are not aggressive to humans.
 Mice will actively avoid interaction with humans.
 If you are keeping mice as a pet, it may become aggressive and bite you due to excessive handling.

 Are mice dangerous in your home?
 The answer to this question is yes.

 They pests, and they only come to destroy your property and cause infection.
 In the winter, you should ensure that you keep mice from your home by following some mouse control techniques and using a reliable mouse trap.

 Prevention is the best thing you can do to keep your home safe all the time.
 Remember, it is your health and wealth that you need to think about.